 Welcome to A11y Lab

-Welcome!
-A11y Lab is part of the Human-Centered Design and Development (HCDD) program at College of Information Science and Technology (IST) in the Pennsylvania State University (Penn State).
+A11y Lab is a research group within the Human-Centered Design and Development (HCDD) program at the College of Information Science and Technology (IST), Pennsylvania State University.

-We conduct technical research in Human-Computer Interaction (HCI) with a focus on Accessible Computing.
-Our aim is to deeply understand interactions between technology and human abilities - where they succeed, where they break down, and how to facilitate recovery.
-We then build intelligent interactive technologies to accommodate human needs.
+Our research focuses on Human-Computer Interaction (HCI) with an emphasis on Accessible Computing.
+We investigate how technology interacts with human abilities—where it succeeds, where it falters, and how to facilitate improvements.
+We then build intelligent interactive technologies to accommodate diverse human needs.

 A11y stands for Accessibility – there are 11 letters between the “A” and the “y”.
 Making technology universally accessibility for all is a hard problem.
 This is because the problem is layered, multi-dimensinoal, and often difficult to fully understand, articulate, and theorize.